LukeStashWalker/stashwalker/README.md

 Posts text of signs you pass by in the chat HUD.
 A word ignore list can be configured

-### Altered Dungeons
+### Altered Structures

-A common way people try to hide small stashes is in dungeon chests.
-This feature will show if a pillar of blocks above the dungeon has been altered
+A common way people try to hide small stashes is in dungeon chests or chest minecarts.
+This feature will show if a pillar of blocks above the dungeon or mine has been altered

 ### Keybindings